Skip to content

 Core and runtime / host primitives

 KEC Core is the standard library, written in KEC Lisp and loaded into every context before user code runs: definition macros (defn, defmacro, define), list/sequence functions, comparison (=, ==, /=, >, >=, …), type predicates, alist helpers, error value helpers, control macros (cond, case, when, dotimes, …), quasiquote expansion, higher-order functions, and string/format helpers.
 Its list/sequence functions are written iteratively.
-Enumerated in the Language Reference.
+Summarized in the Language Reference; full per-function reference in the Core Library Reference.

 Runtime / host primitives are C functions that need only the runtime or C library — error control, type-of, math, string ops, I/O, and a few system calls — bound per profile: SANDBOX is the portable set; FULL adds load, file I/O, environment, args, and exit.
 Enumerated in the Language Reference.